nephio-experimental/tko/INSTALL.md

     vagrant plugin install vagrant-reload
     vagrant up

-The internal web server port will be mapped to your host:
+The internal web server port will be mapped to your host at port 60051:
 [http://localhost:60051/](http://localhost:60051/).

+The virtual machine has the `tko` client.
+Example:

+    vagrant ssh
+    tko plugin list

+The port is also mapped to the host at port 60050, so you could potentially run the client there.
+(Note that Vagrant unfortunately does not map IPv6, so it would be using IPv4.)

+    tko plugin list --grpc-port 60050

+If you want the virtual machine to to continuously sync file changes from the host (it's one-way, only from the host to the virtual machine):

+    vagrant rsync-auto

 OS Requirements
 ---------------